projectcontour/contour/design/external-processing-design.md

 Q: Only set external processor at the `VirtualHost` level, and then toggle it at the `Route` level?

-A: Okay, but not flexible enough,　becuase you must set the all processors at `VirtualHost` level, then toggle it at every routes.
+A: Okay, but not flexible enough,　because you must set the all processors at `VirtualHost` level, then toggle it at every routes.

 # Metrics
 _TBD_